 1. Trolltunga, Hordaland, Western Fjord area

 Jutting out 700 metres above lake Ringedal, this dramatic cliff is located deep in the fjord heartland, 170km east of Bergen.
 In English, the name translates as ‘Troll Tongue’.
-Legend has it that a cheeky troll didn’t believe he would turn to stone when he stuck his tongue out to make fun of the rising sun… As the sun came up he was suddenly turned to stone.
+Legend has it that a cheeky troll didn’t believe he would turn to stone when he stuck his tongue out to make fun of the rising sun… As the sun came up he turned to stone.
+This rock is also known as the Devil’s Tongue, although as anyone who’s studied mythical creatures knows: devils and trolls are not the same thing.

 The popularity of the hike to this ancient cliff has skyrocketed in recent years (thanks Instagram).
 The waymarked, 27km round-trip from Skjeggedal is now one of Norway’s most popular hiking trails.
 But be warned: this is not a mere walk in the park.
 On average, the route takes between 10 and 12 hours, with 1,000 metres of ascent.
 You’ll get good views of Trolltunga along the way.
 It’s best to visit from mid-June until mid-September, when the snow has melted in the surrounding mountains.
 If you’re looking to avoid the crowds, hiking to Trolltunga in the middle of winter is a great option.